florianneukirchen/scipy_filters/README.md

 ## Changelog

 ### Git main
-- Avoid overflow error in unsharp mask by calculating in float64
+- Unsharp mask: Avoid overflow error by calculating in float64
 - Advanced option to set the dtype of the output (default is dtype of input or float32 for some filters to avoid clipping and overflow errors)
 - Convolve: normalize with sum of absolute values of kernel as default, not simply the sum
 - Use sizes widget in more filters